What is separation anxiety?

 Some children may be more likely to have separation anxiety when dealing with stressful life events, such as the death of a loved one, divorce, moving into a new home, a change in caregivers or daycare, or the birth of a new sibling.

-Is separation anxiety normal?
+Is separation anxiety in children normal?

 Separation anxiety is normal and healthy in babies and toddlers.
 Most children gradually stop showing signs of it as they approach three years old.